w3c/wcag3/guidelines/groups/input-operation/pointer-input/pointer-cancellation.md

 : Completing the function on the down event is :term[essential]

 :::example
-An example of Abort would be dragging where there is a pickup action on button down, but it can be canceled by dropping anywhere other than the drop area.
+An example of Cancel would be dragging where there is a pickup action on button down, but it can be canceled by dropping anywhere other than the drop area.
 :::

 :::example